kirillzyusko/react-native-bundle-splitter/website/versioned_docs/version-2.x/docs-guide-static-options.md

 });
 ```

-And `navigationOptions` already will not use from your presentational class, so you can remove it.
+And `navigationOptions` already will not be used from your presentational class, so you can remove it.

 ```ecmascript 6
 class HomeScreen extends React.Component {